-EMPERADOR INC. ("EMP" or "Emperador") is a publicly-listed domestic holding company which, through its subsidiaries, operates an integrated business of manufacturing, bottling, and distributing distilled spirits and other alcoholic beverages.
-Through Emperador Distillers, Inc. ("EDI"), EMP has established its identity in the Philippine alcoholic beverages business with steady growth and production of high quality liquor.
-EDI, the Philippines' largest liquor company and the world's largest brandy producer, has a product portfolio that consists of its own brands as well as licensed products.
+Emperador Inc. ("EMP" or "Emperador") is a publicly-listed domestic holding company which, through its subsidiaries, operates an integrated business of manufacturing, bottling, and distributing distilled spirits and other alcoholic beverages.
+Through Emperador Distillers, Inc. ('EDI"), EMP has established its identity in the Philippine alcoholic beverage business with the steady growth and production of high quality liquor.
+EDI, the Philippine's largest liquor company and the world's largest brandy producer, has a product portfolio that consist of its own brands as well as licensed products.
 Through the recently acquired Whyte and Mackay Group Limited ("WMG" or "Whyte and Mackay") of United Kingdom, EMP has entered the global Scotch whisky business.
-WMG has a rich heritage of a Scottish spirits company, which is the fifth largest Scotch whisky manufacturer in the world, and its products are distributed in over 50 countries entered into a series of transactions whereby AGI acquired majority control over EMP and EMP acquired full ownership of EDI.
-EMP's acquisition of EDI from AGI is accounted for similar to a reverse acquisition of a non-operating shell company, wherein the legal subsidiary, which is EDI, is deemed as the acquirer and the legal parent, which is EMP, is deemed as the acquired.
-EMP is thus treated as a continuation of EDI's business.
-EMP has P20.0 billion authorized capital stock, P16.2 billion of which are issued and outstanding as of December 31, 2014.
-Its consolidated total assets amounted to P99.6 billion as at December 31, 2014.
+WMG has a rich heritage of a Scottish spirits company, which is the fifth largest Scotch whisky business in the world, and its products are distributed in over 50 countries.

 EMP was incorporated on November 26, 2001 and first listed its shares on the PSE on December 19, 2011.
 It served as a platform for EDI to go public in 2013.
-In August to September 2013, AGI, EDI and EMP, which is substantially a shell company at this time,
+In August to September 2013, AGI, EDI and EMP, which is substantially a shell company at this time, entered into a series of transactions whereby AGI acquired majority control over EMP and EMP acquired full ownership of EDI.
+EMP's acquisition of EDI from AGI is accounted for similar to a reverse acquisition of a non-operating shell company, wherein the legal subsidiary, which is EDI, is deemed as the acquirer and the legal parent, which is EMP, is deemed as the acquired.
+EMP is thus treated as a continuation of EDI's business.
+EMP has 20 billion authorized capital stock, 16.2 billion of which are issued and outstanding as of